Mixing times for exclusion processes on hypergraphs: From 4-particle exclusion to 2-particle exclusion

-\begin{lemma} There exists $\kappa>0$ such that for any easy hypergraph $G$, any $f$ and $0<\varepsilon<1/2$, for any $3\le k\le |V|/2$ if $|V|<36$ and any $k\in\{3,4\}$ if $|V|\ge36$. \end{lemma} In this section we will make use of this lemma only for the case $|V|\ge 36$, but this result will later be used in its full form when dealing with the case of $|V|<36$: see Section \ref{S:smallV}.
+\end{proof} We now present the main result of this section. \begin{lemma} There exists $\kappa>0$ such that for any easy hypergraph $G$, any $f$ and $0<\varepsilon<1/2$, for any $3\le k\le |V|/2$ if $|V|<36$ and any $k\in\{3,4\}$ if $|V|\ge36$. \end{lemma} In this section we will make use of this lemma only for the case $|V|\ge 36$, but this result will later be used in its full form when dealing with the case of $|V|<36$: see Section \ref{S:smallV}.
 The proof uses a coupling argument for two realisations of EX($k,f,G$).

 \begin{proof} For $U=\{u_1,\ldots,u_k\}, W=\{w_1,\ldots,w_k\}\in \binom{V}{k}$, let $(U^{\mathrm{EX}}_t)_{t\ge0}$ and $(W^{\widetilde{\mathrm{EX}}}_t)_{t\ge0}$ be two realisations of EX$(k,f,G)$ started from $U$ and $W$ respectively.
 We define the two processes on a common probability space, and will show how to couple them in such a way that we can lower-bound the probability that $U_{\kappa T}^\mathrm{EX}=W_{\kappa T}^{\widetilde{\mathrm{EX}}}$ for some $\kappa>0$ to be determined, where $T:=T_{\mathrm{EX}(k-1,f,G)}(1/4)$.
 The result will then follow by applying \eqref{eq:tvcoupling}.